 Volunteers are the lifeblood of the AMC.
 Please consider helping out the Maine Chapter, and have fun at the same time!
-There is something for everyone, whether it involve staffing an AMC table at an event, doing trail maintenance, becoming a trip leader, or serving on one of the Chapter’s committees.
-So please come be an active part of the Maine Chapter and meet like-minded people who share a passion for the outdoors!
+There is something for everyone, whether it involves staffing an AMC table at an event, doing trail maintenance, leading a trip, or serving on one of the Chapter’s committees.
+Please be an active part of the Maine Chapter and meet like-minded people who share a passion for the outdoors!
 More volunteer information is also available on AMC’s webpage.

 Please contact Paul Hahn, Nominating Committee Chair, for more information.

 Other ways to become involved with the Maine Chapter

 Committee Membership: Become involved with the Chapter’s Executive Committee!
 The Chapter has needs on all of its committees.
 We are also looking for the right people to chair the following committees: E-Communications, Conservation, Trails, Young Members (typically 2 co-chairs), Membership, and Meetings & Education (Bangor or Brunswick) as well as an At Large position and an Assistant Newsletter editor.
 FMI, please contact Paul Hahn

 Trip Leaders: Volunteers lead a wide variety of trips and activities– paddling, hiking, conservation, education, young members, major excursions, and many more!
 Annual training is offered to trip leaders and there is a significant discount to obtain the 16-hour Wilderness First Aid certification.
 Check out our current listings!
 For more information, please contact the Chair.